 You can complete the online forms below stating which school you'd prefer your child goes to.
 The online form will go directly to the SEND team.

-The closing date for secondary transfer applications was 30 September 2018.
+The closing date for secondary transfer applications is 30 September 2019.
 For late applications, please contact the Special Educational Needs Services on 020 7926 9460.

 When you do need to apply